Football Queensland North: Men's Premiers and Knock Out Cup/Champions (Grand Final Winners)

+Women's Premiers and Knock Out Cup/Champions (Grand Final Winners)

 North Queensland Premier League

 The North Queensland Premier League is contested by the teams following:

 The 2020 Premiers Plate was won by Saints Eagles Souths, where they also went and won the grand final 4–2 over Mundingburra Aitkenvale Olympic.
-In 2021, MA Olympic won the grand final 3-1 over Brothers Townsville FC.
+In 2021, MA Olympic won the grand final 3–1 over Brothers Townsville FC.

 Other clubs from the region that do not participate in the NQ Premier League include Wulguru United, NQ Congo United and Northern Beaches FC.

 In August 2021, it was announced that the NQ Premier League would transition to FQPL North.